 Ten Factors That Could Result in Increased Penalties or Sentence Enhancements in DUI/DWI Cases

-In New Jersey, a conviction for driving under the influence or driving while intoxicated will result in a driver’s license suspension lasting at least 3 months, a fine of at least $250, and a sentence of at least 12 hours of education and evaluation at the Intoxicated Driver Resource Center.
-Other penalties that can be imposed at the court’s discretion include a sentence of up to 30 days in jail and the installation an ignition interlock device on the driver’s vehicle.
+In New Jersey, a conviction for driving under the influence or driving while intoxicated can result in steep consequences, including a fine of at least $250, the installation of an ignition interlock device on the driver’s vehicle, a sentence of at least 12 hours of education and evaluation at the Intoxicated Driver Resource Center and up to 30 days in jail.
 These are only the minimum drinking and driving punishments, however, and more severe penalties are authorized under a number of different circumstances.

-This article will discuss 10 different factors that can lead to additional penalties or sentence enhancements in DUI and DWI cases.
+This article will discuss ten different factors that can lead to additional penalties or sentence enhancements in DUI and DWI cases, according to N.J.S.A.
+39:4-50.
 This article is only an overview, however, and if you’ve been charged with driving while intoxicated or driving under the influence, you should consult with an experienced New Jersey DUI/DWI Defense Attorney about the penalties you’re facing and the possibilities for getting your charges reduced or dismissed.

 1. High Blood Alcohol Content

 To be charged with a DWI in New Jersey, a driver must have a blood alcohol content (BAC) of at least .08%.
-If a driver’s BAC is over .10%, however, he’ll be subject to increased drunk driving penalties, including a 7 to 12 month license suspension, a fine of $300 to $500, a sentence of 12 to 48 hours at the Intoxicated Driver Resource Center, and up to 30 days imprisonment.
-Additionally, first time DWI offenders who have a BAC of .15% or higher must have ignition interlock devices installed in their vehicles during the period of their license suspension and for 6 to 12 months following reinstatement of their driving privileges.
+If a driver’s BAC is over .10%, however, he’ll be subject to increased drunk driving penalties, including a license suspension until the driver installs an ignition interlock device, a fine of $300 to $500, a sentence of 12 to 48 hours at the Intoxicated Driver Resource Center, and up to 30 days imprisonment.
+Additionally, first time DWI offenders who have a BAC of .15% or higher must also install an ignition interlock device, but then face the suspension of their driver’s license for four to six months following the installation.

 2. Driving Under the Influence of Drugs